canonical/ubuntu-cloud-docs/google/google-how-to/contributions/contribute-to-these-docs.rst

 .. code::

-	PROJECT=aws make run
+	PROJECT=google make run

-Setting the `PROJECT` parameter to ``aws`` ensures that the documentation set for `Ubuntu on AWS` gets built.
+Setting the `PROJECT` parameter to ``google`` ensures that the documentation set for `Ubuntu on GCP` gets built.
 This parameter is needed to distinguish between the different documentation sets present in the repository.

 Perform checks and submit PR